Tuition and Financial Aid

 The Wilkinson and Garda Fellowships offer a tuition fellowship of $10,000 to two selected students with outstanding undergraduate records.
-Recipients must be US citizens or permanent residents, and selection will be determined based on information submitted through the MEM application, including demonstrated leadership, GPA and GRE scores.
+Recipients must be US citizens or permanent residents, and selection will be determined based on information submitted through the Duke Master of Engineering Management application, including demonstrated leadership, GPA and GRE scores.

 DoD SMART Scholarship Program

-Duke University offers information for veterans who are applying for VA benefits, including the Yellow Ribbon Program.
+Duke offers information for veterans of the US Armed Forces who may apply for VA benefits, including the Yellow Ribbon Program.

 External Funding Opportunities

 Browse lists of selected global external funding opportunities »